Newport, Isle Of Wight

 Description

-Seal House is not only architecturally significant but also rich in fascinating stories, having once been owned by Sir Tristram Dillington, the 5th Baronet of Knighton and Member of Parliament for Newport between 1707 and 1710, who is said to have lost the house in a game of cards in 1721.
+Seal House also carries connections to prominent local figures, having once been owned by Sir Tristram Dillington, 5th Baronet of Knighton and Member of Parliament for Newport between 1707 and 1710, who is reputed to have lost the property in a card game in 1721.

 GROUND FLOOR